Skip to main content

 What if I don't have something to deduplicate by?

-Add a column to your spreadsheet for 'Record ID' and look up the record ID in Beacon for each record you're importing - you can then use that for deduplication.
+1. Add a column to your spreadsheet for 'Record ID', look up the record ID in Beacon for each record you're importing, and add these IDs to your new column in your spreadsheet.
+You can then use that for deduplication.
 This is only good for small datasets, as otherwise, it'd take a long time!